VK2ARH/NTP-Clock/Software/README.md

+**Update 2nd December 2025**

+Note: the current version of the softare v2.5 currently only operates on the ESP8266 processor - we are working to get it running on the ESP32, but that may take a little while - the firmare will be updated here when completed.

 **Updated 29th November 2025**

 The latest version of the software v2.5 has merged the functionality developed by Robert AI6P and John WA2FZM with the functionality used by the Manly Warringah Radio Society (MWRS) Build project firmware (Contributions by Mark KD5RXT, Simon VK2YU and Richard VK2ARH) into a single instance which now provides the following additional features over the original NTP Clock: